csc-training/summerschool/mpi/docs/04-mpi-non-blocking.md

 # Overlapping communication with computation

 - Use of non-blocking operations does not guarantee overlapping communication with computation
-- In terms of code logic, non-blocking operations return immediately, but performing communication requires CPU resources that need to be available for communication too
+- In terms of code logic, non-blocking operations return immediately, but some CPU resources will be spent on communication
+  - MPI handles this for us behind the scenes whenever possible
 - Without dedicated resources for communication, the communication might progress only when needed for MPI calls, e.g., `MPI_Wait`

 # Overlapping communication with computation